 Finally, we have the big forty-point prize for the immediate effect on the country or countries involved.
 There is no doubt in my mind that the French Revolution had an enormous and tumultuous impact on France while the Great Depression did as well, not nearly as devastating as its adversary in this battle.
 For that, I am giving the French Revolution 40 points with the Great Depression getting 35.

-The winner is, by an extremely narrow margin of two points, 92 to 90, the French Revolution which goes on to face in the second round the winner of the Fall of Constantinople versus the Cold War.
+The winner is, by an extremely narrow margin of two points, 92 to 90, the French Revolution which goes on to face the winner of the Fall of Constantinople versus the Cold War.